 Yes.
-In November 2021, samples were collected at an intertie with the city of Bremerton.
-We are pleased to report that drinking water testing results were below the Method Reporting Limit for all 6 PFAS compounds covered by the sampling method, including PFOA and PFOS.
+In August 2013, samples were collected at an intertie with the city of Bremerton.
+We are pleased to report that drinking water testing results were below the Method Reporting Limit (MRL) for all 6 PFAS compounds covered by the sampling method, including PFOA and PFOS.
 This means that PFAS were not detected in your water system.
-In accordance with DoD policy, the water system will be resampled every three years, for your continued protection.
+In accordance with DoD policy, the water system will be resampled every three years, starting in 2021, for your continued protection.